brpo01/Project-Documentation/Project-15.md

 sudo systemctl restart httpd
 ```

-- I was getting a 502 Bad Gateway error, to solve this, I checked the logs for my nginx instance (I had to SSH into it) and noticed it was returning a permission denied error, so I disabled SELinux in by opening /etc/sysconfig/selinux by setting the SELinux to disabled.
-I also disabled SElinux on the webservers.
+- I was getting a 502 Bad Gateway error, to solve this, I checked the logs for my nginx instance (I had to SSH into it) and noticed it was returning a permission denied error, so I disabled SELinux in by opening /etc/sysconfig/selinux and setting the SELinux to disabled.
+I also disabled SElinux on the web servers.

 # Credits